 Retargeting is a vital advertising method because context matters in marketing, and customers sometimes need a little nudge to make a purchase.

 With more people buying goods using their phones, you can be the next business to cash in the $3.56 trillion mobile commerce industry.

 2. Over 50% of ad clicks happen on mobile devices.

-4. On average, SMBs invest between $9K and $10K on PPC monthly.
+4. MBs invest between $9,000 and $10,000 on PPC monthly.

 5. Featuring over 2 million websites, the Google Display Network is the leading PPC player.

-It's also worth noting that Google owns 92% of the search engine market, including both paid and organic search.
-Display campaigns alone reach over 90% of all internet users around the world.
-94% of them are US-based.
+It's also worth noting that Google owns 92% of the search engine market, including paid and organic search.
+Display campaigns alone reach over 90% of all internet users worldwide.
+About 94% of them are US-based.

 7. 9.21% of Facebook ads convert, making it the highest converting platform available.